ourstudio-se/puan-python/docs/source/guide/tutorials/sta-model.rst

         }
     }

-Now we can compile into propositions and/or a polyhedron undependent on new items.
+Given those rules it is possible to compile into propositions and/or a polyhedron which is used to compute valid combinations.
+Yet the model is independent on items, which makes it very convenient to update the supply of items.

 .. code:: python

     import puan.logic.sta as sta
     import puan.logic.cic as cc

-    # We assume items come from some other source...
+    # In the real application items come from some other source...
-    # but hardcode some items here
+    # but for this example we hardcode a subset of the items here
     non_virtual_items = [
         {
             "id": "black_trousers",